huongp/hello-world/README.md

 # hello-world
-a repo for Week 3's final assessment of Google's course 'Introduction to Git and GitHub'
+A repo for Week 3's final assessment of Google's course 'Introduction to Git and GitHub'

+Third time.